Rising Researchers

 Faculty members are encouraged to nominate eligible students whom they advise/mentor.
 Calls for nomination will be issued twice a year at the beginning of spring and fall semesters.

-The nomination period for the spring 2024 UMass Amherst Rising Researcher student award program has closed.
+The nomination period for the fall 2024 UMass Amherst Rising Researcher student award program is now open through noon, Monday, September 23.

 Find more information on the nomination process, eligibility, and recognition.